-I am now at Apple Inc. as a Senior Machine Learning Scientist.
-Until recently, I was a research scientist Yahoo Labs!
+Until recently, I was Apple Inc. as a Senior Machine Learning Scientist.
+Prior to that I was a research scientist Yahoo Labs!
 Sunnyvale.
 I finished my post-doctoral appointment at Stanford University and Microsoft Research, hosted by Dr. Cynthia Dwork [Microsoft Research] and Prof. John Mitchell [Stanford University].
 I have graduated from the Theory group at Pennsylvania State University.
 My doctoral advisor was Prof. Adam D. Smith.

 My formal training has been in theoretical computer science, but I am equally interested in the theory and system building aspects of large scale deployment of private learning algorithms.